rparkins999/CalendarTrigger/README.md

 Some more complicated behaviours are described in this README file.

+## Floating time events

+If your device moves to a different time zone, the absolute time of events in its calendar remains the same but the displayed local time (also known as wall clock time) changes.
+Some Android devices allow you to specify that the local time remains the same instead, but this is a global setting for all events, which is not usually what you want.
+CalendarTrigger allows you specify floating time for individual events.
+This can be useful if for example you want your phone not to ring at night while you are asleep: normally you will sleep during the same period of local time regardless of which time zone you are currently in.
+The floating time feature can be accessed from the main menu.
+It asks you to select a date and displays all the events on that day.
+Each one has a checkbox and if you check the box it becomes a floating time event: if the time zone changes, CalendarTrigger will set it back to the same local time as it had when you checked the box.
+If you uncheck the box it will keep the same absolute time as it had when you unchecked the box.

+Setting or clearing the floating time property for a recurrent event sets or clears it for all occurrences.
+Recurrent events are displayed in red to remind you of this.

+CalendarTrigger waits about five minutes after a time zone change before adjusting events, in order to allow the calendar provider's background process to settle.

+Note that it only catches time zone changes, and not switches into or out of Summer time / Daylight Saving Time, because Android doesn't tell me about those.
+So you should make sure that your events declare a real time zone (in which case Android handles keeping the same wall clock time across switches into or out of Summer time / Daylight Saving Time) and not raw GMT offsets.

+This feature has not been thoroughly tested (I don't do that much long haul travel) and should be regarded as Beta.
+You are welcome to try it, preferably with logging and log cycling enabled.
+If it goes wrong, please send me the log and I will try to fix it.

 ## Next Location feature

 Some satnav systems can connect via Bluetooth to your phone, read your contact list, and navigate to the address of a selected contact.
 Unfortunately satnav